 Just want to say before I begin that I don't claim to be a crochet designer and my pattern writing is pretty abysmal, I just don't enjoy it, but I do like to experiment and find solutions to wonky or uneven crochet (you might already be familiar with my cosy stripe wonky edge tip!) and I wanted to share this blanket with you as a thank you for your continuous support and to hopefully provide some inspiration in this rather challenging time where many of us are looking to our yarn craft hobbies to lift our spirits and keep our minds occupied.

 The two issues that I found with working moss stitch in the round is it's tendency to skew and a noticeable joining seam.
 I think the main reason square blankets often skew is due to your natural crochet tension.
 This skewing is easily solved by turning your work on every round.
 This simple step seems to balance out your tension and give you a nice 'square' square.
-Unfortunately it's not easy to lose a joining seam altogether AND keep a nice straight square so I've done my best to make the seam as unnoticeable as possible whilst still keeping the work straight.
+I've also done my best to eliminate a noticeable joining seam.
 Here is a picture showing the seam, it's there but hopefully not too obvious!

-I use a hook one size larger when I do moss stitch.
 Moss stitch has a lovely drape to it but it can work up tightly so to get a nice drape you might want to experiment with hook size first.
-I used a 4.5mm for this yarn.
+I used a 4.5mm for this yarn but it really does depend on the yarn I'm using as to which size I use.

-To begin - chain 4 and join to form a ring.
-You could use a magic ring if you like, personally I don't like magic rings but if you prefer that way of starting go for it!
+To begin - chain 2.
+We will be working all the round 1 stitches into the 1st chain made (the one furthest from your hook) This first chain will become the centre of our round.
+You could use a magic ring if you like, personally I don't like magic rings, but if you prefer that way of starting go for it!

 Round 2 - Work 1dc into the very first ch1 sp (it's pretty much right below your turn), 1ch, then *(1dc,2ch,1dc) into ch sp (corner made), 1ch,1dc in ch1sp,1ch* 3 times.
 (1dc,2ch,1dc) into ch2 sp (corner) 1ch, Join to the top of the first dc.
 TURN